MicrosoftDocs/memdocs/sccm/core/plan-design/configs/supported-operating-systems-consoles.md

 ---
 # Supported operating systems for System Center Configuration Manager consoles*Applies to: System Center Configuration Manager (Current Branch)*

- To support the System Center Configuration Manager console, the following operating systems requires a minimum .NET Framework version of 4.5.2.
+ To support the System Center Configuration Manager console, the following operating systems require a minimum .NET Framework version of 4.5.2.
 The exception is Windows 10, which requires a minimum of .NET Framework 4.6.

 -   **Windows Server 2016**: Standard, Datacenter
-  - Windows Server 2016 is supported beginning with Configuration Manager version 1606 with the hotfix rollup from KB3186654 (or the baseline version of 1606 which was released in October of 2016).
+  - Windows Server 2016 is supported beginning with Configuration Manager version 1606, with the hotfix rollup from KB3186654 (or the baseline version of 1606 which was released in October of 2016).

 -   **Windows Server 2012 R2** (x64): Standard, Datacenter